Beautiful Fall Dough Bowl Decor in 3 Minute Styles

 At the same time, I love that dough bowls can have such great history.
 It seems as though you can really imagine someone using this, many, many years ago, and you get to still enjoy it today.

-I should also add that I use the term “dough bowl” loosely.
+Before we get started on the “how”, I should also add that I use the term “dough bowl” loosely.
 While some of my bowls were actually dough bowls, there are some styles of grain bins, troughs, trenchers, cooking bowls, mixing bowls, and a variety of other uses that may be lumped together as “dough bowls.”

 No matter it’s actual original use, I just love using large wooden vessels as decor around my home!

 Dough bowls don’t have to be antique to be beautiful, either.
 There are wonderful reproductions available and I’ll link up some for you in this post too.
+In fact, you can find some of my favorite wooden bowls available in a curated shopping list HERE!

 Where do I use dough bowls (wooden vessels) in my decor?